 Nearly one year ago, blustering snow in the middle of March changed one Carol Stream’ woman’s life forever due to injuries sustained when she and the woman she was traveling with collided with a train while crossing railroad tracks in unincorporated Bloomingdale.

 Hanifa Ajmeri and family are now in the process of suing Illinois Central Railroad Co. for compensatory damages in connection with the collision.
+Looking for a Family law firm? we can assist you.

 Ajmeri, then 42, was critically injured March 9, 1998, when the 1985 Chevrolet Nova driven by her friend collided with a freight train as the car crossed the Illinois Central Railroad crossing located on Schmale Road, just south of Army Trail Road near Stratford Square Mall in unincorporated Bloomingdale.